jhap1982/giveituruguay/2011/2011-11-20 - LG Arena, Birmingham, England/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Dani California
+2. Dani California
-Charlie
+3. Charlie
-Can't Stop
+4. Can't Stop
-The Adventures of Rain Dance Maggie
+5. The Adventures of Rain Dance Maggie
-Throw Away Your Television
+6. Throw Away Your Television
-Otherside
+7. Otherside
-Look Around
+8. Look Around
-If You Have to Ask
+9. If You Have to Ask
-Hardcore Jollies tease
+10. Hardcore Jollies tease
-Me and My Friends
+11. Me and My Friends
-Did I Let You Know
+12. Did I Let You Know
-Under the Bridge
+13. Under the Bridge
-Higher Ground
+14. Higher Ground
-Californication
+15. Californication
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+17. Jam
-Sir Psycho Sexy
+18. Sir Psycho Sexy
-They're Red Hot
+19. They're Red Hot
-Soul to Squeeze
+20. Soul to Squeeze
-Give It Away
+21. Give It Away
-Encore jam
+22. Encore jam
-Outro Jam
+23. Outro Jam

 ## Notes